7 Easy Fixes to User Does not Exist [Microsoft, Outlook]

 If this situation arises, use the primary User ID instead of the additional address.
 An additional address is meant for user account recovery and security purposes.

-Step 4: Avoid attempting to login with an Alias
+4. Avoid attempting to log in with an Alias

-Using an account name from a different kind of account such Xbox accounts, Work or School accounts may trigger the “user ID” error.
+Using an account name from a different kind of account such as an Xbox, Work, or School account may trigger the user ID error.

 Trying to sign into a variety of Microsoft services using an Xbox Gamertag is impossible.
 A Gamertag is meant to serve as an identity only on Xbox.